 Standard ESG Production process

+Under Solvency II or IFRS 17 regulatory standards, insurers apply market-consistent approaches to evaluate their balance sheets.
 The use of ESGs and Monte-Carlo methods is thus necessary to evaluate the cost of financial options and guarantees embedded in life insurance policies.

-Several economic risk factors can be modelled in an ESG: rates, equities, realestate, inflation and credit spreads, using stochastic financial models and following a specific production process: calibration, diffusion and validation.
+Several economic risk factors can be modelled in an ESG: rates, equities, real estate, inflation and credit spreads, using stochastic financial models and following a specific production process: calibration, diffusion and validation.

 The first step requires market consistent fitting of stochastic model’s parameters to spot market data when listed or to historical market data (e.g. calibration of real estate models).

 With the use of correlation matrix, calibrated parameters are then injected in stochastic differential equations to project multiple scenarios of financial returns.
-Finally, generated scenarios undergo many statistical and Monte-Carlo tests to insure their martingality and market consistency.

 ESG Complexity